Domino-Blockchain/domichain/SECURITY.md

 2. [Incident Response Process](#process)

 <a name="reporting"></a>
-## Reporting security problems to Solana
+## Reporting security problems to Domichain

 **DO NOT CREATE AN ISSUE** to report a security problem.
 Instead, please send an email to security@solana.com and provide your github username so we can add you